|Location||40km north of Pokrovskiy (location of POX Hub)|

-The new POX Hub has enabled gold production from the refractory ore and a new 3.6Mtpa flotation facility is currently under construction which is expected to be commissioned in the second quarter of 2021.
-Once operational, 3.6Mtpa of milling capacity will be diverted away from the 6.7Mtpa RIP plant.
+The new POX Hub has enabled gold production from the refractory ore and a new 3.6Mtpa flotation facility had a technical launch in June 2021.
+Once operational in July 2021, 3.6Mtpa of milling capacity will be diverted away from the 6.7Mtpa RIP plant.

 (1) Discrepancies between gold recovered and gold produced is a function of gold recovery from the processing circuit